pepa65/thaiworship/README.md

-# Worship lyrics presentation suite v0.74
+# Worship lyrics presentation suite v0.8.0

+**The common 636 Thai worship songs as gathered together by OMF Thailand.**

+The Doxology is included in the beginning, and the song "The Lord's Prayer" as song 637.

-All files can be built with the bash script `build-all.sh`.
+* Build: All files can be built with the bash script `build-all.sh`.

 ## worship.sh